-Amsterdam is the busiest city on King’s Day, as up to a million visitors join the residents in street haggling, partying and dressing in orange.
+Amsterdam is the busiest city on King’s Day, as over a million visitors join the residents in street haggling, partying and dressing in orange.
 Amsterdam’s King’s Day is also one of the best for setting aside certain areas for children to lay out their stalls.
-The Vondelpark is exclusively for children under 16 to set up stalls, which opens its gates at 9am.
+The Vondelpark is exclusively for children under 16 to set up stalls, which opens its gates at 09:00.
 Find more child-friendly areas during King’s Day in Amsterdam.

 Some other popular areas for markets and street performers are in the Jordaan and in Amsterdam Zuid around Beethovenstraat, Stadionweg and Apollolaan.

-You will find plenty of partying on the streets the night before for King’s Night, with the Jordaan and Rembrandtplein areas being among the most popular.
+You will find plenty of partying on the streets the night before for King’s Night, with the Jordaan, Leidseplein and Rembrandtplein areas being among the most popular.
 Find a list of the top Koningsnacht events in Amsterdam, as well as the parties on King’s Day in Amsterdam.

-No public transport, cars or taxis are allowed through the centre of Amsterdam on King’s Day, and you will find outside the city centre most buses and trams are rerouted, although you can expect later operating times.
+No public transport, cars or taxis are allowed through the center of Amsterdam on King’s Day, and you will find outside the city center most buses and trams are rerouted, although you can expect later operating times.
 Ferries between Amsterdam Noord and the rest of the city stay in operation.

 Cars are normally blocked from entering Prins Hendrikkade, Damrak, Muntplein and Rokin, although restrictions are typically lifted in the evening.